dmarc90/dmarc90/README.md

 ### "Before labs and lectures, there was insight."

 - 📍  Living in SP
-- 💻 Data Science and Web Development student
+- 💻 Cybersecurity and Web Development student
 - 🌱 Learning Front end development, React and nodeJS
 - 🎮 Game industry enthusiast